 The book is a biography about Bush’s mother, Dorie.
 The story spans the years between 1898 and 1942 and is set primarily in the Smoky Mountains.

 Even though my life is drastically different than Dorie’s I identify with the way she looked at her world.
-As part of my Thankful November I’m giving away a copy of the book so stick around till the end of this post to find out how to enter.

 The only animals we have to take care of other than Ruby Sue are our chickens.
 The Deer Hunter built them a nice sturdy house that is totally enclosed in a large run.
 He even added doors on the backside of the house so we can get to the eggs without going inside the closed pen.
 My sister-n-law refers to it as the Chicken Condominium.